Pop0097/Speech_Recognition/README.md

 Machine learning program that recognizes a user's voice.

+Note that the images and audio files in the folders are place holders and will be over-written when the program is used.

 # Inspiration

 I made this program to learn more about audio processing, TensorFlow, and machine learning.
 It was inspired by Apple's "Hey Siri."